High Speed 2: History

-In 2003 modern high-speed rail arrived in the United Kingdom with the opening of the first part of High Speed 1 (HS1), then known as the 67 mi Channel Tunnel Rail Link between London and the Channel Tunnel.
+Modern high-speed rail was introduced in the United Kingdom in 2003 with the opening of the first part of High Speed 1 (HS1), then known as the 67 mi Channel Tunnel Rail Link between London and the Channel Tunnel.
 In 2009 the Department for Transport (DfT) under the Brown ministry proposed to assess the case for a second high-speed line, which was to be developed by a new company, High Speed Two Limited (HS2 Ltd).

-In December 2010, following a review by the Conservative–Liberal Democrat coalition, a route was proposed, subject to public consultation, based on a Y-shaped route from London to Birmingham with branches to Leeds and Manchester, as originally put forward by the previous Labour government, with alterations designed to minimise the visual, noise, and other environmental impacts of the line.
+In December 2010, following a review by the Conservative–Liberal Democrat coalition, a route was proposed, subject to public consultation, based on a Y-shaped route from London to Birmingham with branches to Leeds and Manchester, as originally proposed by the previous Labour government, with alterations designed to minimise the visual, noise, and other environmental impacts of the line.

-In January 2012 the Secretary of State for Transport announced that HS2 would go ahead in two phases and the legislative process would be achieved through two hybrid bills.
+In January 2012, the Secretary of State for Transport announced that HS2 would go ahead in two phases and the legislative process would be achieved through two hybrid bills.
 The High Speed Rail (London - West Midlands) Act 2017, authorising the construction of Phase 1, passed both Houses of Parliament and received Royal Assent in February 2017.
-A Phase 2a High Speed Rail (West Midlands - Crewe) Bill, seeking the power to construct Phase 2 as far as Crewe and to make decisions on the remainder of the Phase 2b route, was introduced in July 2017.
+A Phase 2a High Speed Rail (West Midlands – Crewe) Bill, seeking the power to construct Phase 2 as far as Crewe and to make decisions on the remainder of the Phase 2b route, was introduced in July 2017.
 Phase 2a received royal assent in February 2021.
 The High Speed Rail (Crewe - Manchester) Bill for Phase 2b was paused under the Sunak ministry.

-One of the stated aims of the project is to increase the capacity of the railway network.
-It is envisaged that the introduction of HS2 will free up space on existing railway lines by removing a number of express services, thus allowing additional local train services to accommodate increased passenger numbers.
-Network Rail considered that constructing a new high-speed railway will be more cost-effective and less disruptive than upgrading the existing conventional rail network.
+One of the stated aims of the project was to increase the capacity of the railway network.
+It is envisaged that the introduction of HS2 will free space on existing railway lines by removing a number of express services, thus allowing additional local train services to accommodate increased passenger numbers.
+Network Rail considered that constructing a new high-speed railway would be more cost-effective and less disruptive than upgrading the existing conventional rail network.
 The DfT has forecast that improved connectivity will have a positive economic impact, and that favourable journey times and ample capacity will generate a modal shift from air and road to rail.